 News and communications run deep, it is in my blood.
-As well as cells and plasma there are ‘the five W’s’ – Who, What, When, Where and Why? – the key elements for an inquiring journalistic mind that help shape everything.
+As well as cells and plasma there are ‘the five W’s’ – Who, What, When, Where and Why? – the elements of an inquiring journalistic mind that help shape everything.
 So what made Darren Ingram?

 Where my inquisitiveness came from I don’t know, or at least remember.
 I was the first journalist in the family, but my mother said that even as a child I asked rather a lot of questions and had a nose that could ‘see around corners’.
 Maybe journalism was inevitable.